Pppp1116/content-license-policy/README.md

 - Publish guides, tools, or instructions whose **primary purpose** is to remove or defeat the Owner’s watermarking or tracing mechanisms.

 The Owner may also use technical means (e.g., unique download links, fingerprinting, similarity detection) to detect large-scale copying or unauthorized AI use.
 These measures are used solely for abuse detection and enforcement.

+By using the Content, you acknowledge and agree that the Owner may analyze public materials and repositories for similarities or matches to the Content for the sole purpose of detecting unauthorized use or enforcing this Policy.

 ---